larispoli/immunoassay-lot-correction/README.md

 **What to look for:** Reference sample CVs should decrease after correction.
 If they increase, the correction may not be appropriate.

-### Phase 6.4 -- Trajectory Plots
+### Phase 6.4 -- Before & After Plots

 **What to look for:** Where the orange (before) and blue (after) lines diverge, the correction changed the value.
-This should align with plate or lot transitions, not with biological events.
+This should align with plate or lot transitions.

 ## Methods Summary for Manuscript Use